mfahim03/Product-Catalog/README.md

 This was deliberately scoped as a small assessment project.
 Given more time, I would add:

+- Product navigation by category so users can find items quickly
 - Dependency injection and feature-level state management as the app grows
 - Role-based access control for catalog managements
 - More API-service and controller tests, including pagination and error scenarios